sstaub/eOS/examples/#lighthack_ETH/lib/eOS/README.md

 ## macrobox
 Is a box with 12 buttons to fire Macros, actual 101 thru 112 but this can easily changed.

-## cuebox
-Is a simple box which shows you the active and pending cue and have buttons for GO and BACK/STOP.
-There is a parser for the cue text who gives you access to the different parts of the message.

 ## #lighthack
 Is a project folder for use with PlatformIO and includes the box1 code as a starting point.